thomas-fossati/draft-psa-endorsements/draft-xyz-rats-psa-endorsements.md

 The Instance ID is encoded using the `$device-id-type-choice` (0) entry in the `identity-claim-map` with a `tagged-ueid-type` type.

+The IAK public key is set in comid.key-material entry in the `identity-claim-map`.
 The IAK public key is encoded as a COSE Key according to Section 7 of
 {{!RFC8152}} and wrapped in the `COSE_KeySet`.
 The number of items in the `COSE_KeySet` MUST be 1.